mschot/dbcalm-open-docs/open/api/installation.rst

 Step 1: Create MariaDB Backup User
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 DBCalm needs a MySQL user with backup privileges.
-Connect to MySQL:
+Connect to MySQL with a user that has permissions to create other users:

 .. code-block:: bash